leivermoreno/watchpoint-app/README.md

 ## How to run

-Create a virtual environment and install dependencies:
+- Create a virtual environment and install dependencies:

 ```sh
 python -m venv venv
 pip install -r requirements.txt
 ```

+- Create postgresql role and database:

+  - Create watchpoint role

+  - Create watchpoint database owned by watchpoint role

+The configuration expects a local connection type with trust authentication for simplicity.
+Adjust your `pg_hba.conf` file as needed.

 Run the app in development server: